Missing Temple woman found in SC

 Glenna Thomas, 39, was taken into custody and is awaiting extradition to Haralson County, said Haralson County Sheriff’s Capt.
 Teresa Pilcher, who has been investigating the case.
-Thomas will face a felony theft charge by taking an automobile once she is returned to Haralson County, Pilcher said.
+Thomas will face a felony charge of theft by taking an automobile once she is returned to Haralson County, Pilcher said.

 Thomas did not have the stolen car when she was found, and on Monday afternoon, the car still hadn’t been found, Pilcher said.

-Thomas disappeared last Tuesday afternoon, Aug 3, from her mother’s home on Candy Kitchen Road in Temple, where she had been living.
+Thomas disappeared on Tuesday afternoon from her mother’s home on Candy Kitchen Road in Temple, where she had been living.
 Her purse and her phone were still in the house.
 Her mother reported her missing on Wednesday afternoon, 24 hours after she had disappeared.

 The family hasn’t been able to talk to Thomas and isn’t sure when she will be returned to Haralson County, her sister said.

-“She was evaluated when they first had contact with her,” Pilcher said of Thomas.
+“She was evaluated when they first had contact with her,” Pilcher said of Thomas’ mental health.
 “But I don’t know as far as while she’s there if she’ll receive any kind of treatment.”

 Pilcher is unsure how long extradition to Haralson County will take, she said.